Case study: Virtual tours help hospitality industry to train staff and provide a better guest experience

 Hidden Highland Retreats are a small team who manage a portfolio of luxury heritage properties on one of the most well-known estates in the Scottish Highlands, Rothiemurchus.
 The ancient estate encompasses forest, mountains, rivers and lochs (lakes), working farmland and a number of outdoor activities including clay shooting, horse riding, tennis, archery, fishing and a high ropes course.
 There is a cafe and farm shop on site which stocks meat from the farm and much more.
 In 2016 the first self-catered property, Loch an Eilein Cottage, was renovated and was an instant success.
 Hidden Highland Retreats have restored one property a year since – each a luxury refurbishment of a heritage building with a rich history.

-Step one: Improving the website experience
+Improving the website experience with virtual tours

-The website features professional photography of each property, as well as detailed descriptions and floor plans.
-But the team found that some potential guests still found it difficult to visualise layouts, and appreciated an immersive tour to give them a feel of staying at each unique property.
-Also embedded in the tags are some inspiring videos promoting the estate and the Cairngorms National Park to visitors from all over the world, including drone footage of the 14th century castle which sits on its own island in the middle of the lake – which can only otherwise be accessed by swimming or canoe!
-On a more practical note, tags in the ThingLinks contain lists of what is provided at each property.
-The tours are embedded in the home page.
+The team have also added inspiring videos promoting the estate and the Cairngorms National Park to visitors from all over the world, including drone footage of the 14th century castle which sits on its own island in the middle of the lake – which can only otherwise be accessed by swimming or canoe!
+These are linked as embeds in hotspots or tags within the virtual tours.

-Adding cross selling opportunities
+Adding cross selling opportunities with ThingLink

 The team also wanted to be able to use the tours to cross-sell the activities on the estate, and items featured in the properties that are available to buy from the Farm Shop.
 So the bathroom scenes for example contain text and media tags detailing the bath and shower products with a link to the Farm Shop web page.
 There are also tags which link to the activity booking page where guests can directly book a fly fishing lesson or pony trekking for their children, without having to leave the ThingLink or the properties website.